Munib808/Iris-Data-Set-Exploration-/README.md

-# Iris-Data-Set-Exploration-
-This project performs exploratory data analysis (EDA) on the Iris dataset to uncover patterns and relationships between the features of three iris flower species.
-It includes data cleaning, statistical summaries, and various visualizations like histograms, boxplots, and pairplots.

-# Iris Data Set Exploration
+# Iris Dataset Exploration and Classification

-This repository contains an exploratory data analysis (EDA) project on the classic Iris data set.
-The analysis includes descriptive statistics, visualizations, and insights aimed at understanding the relationships among different features of the iris flowers.
+## Description

+This project focuses on the **exploration and classification** of the well-known Iris dataset.
+It includes detailed visualizations and statistical summaries to understand the structure of the data.
+In addition, a machine learning model is built to classify iris species based on four input features.

+The project also includes a simple **web-based application** that runs locally on your computer.
+This application allows users to enter iris measurements and predict the flower class in real time using the trained model.

+---

+## Key Features

+- Exploratory Data Analysis (EDA) using plots such as histograms, boxplots, and pairplots.
+- Descriptive statistics to summarize feature distributions.
+- Training and evaluation of a classification model (e.g., Logistic Regression).
+- A local web application for interactive prediction of flower species.

+---
 ## Project Overview

 The Iris data set is one of the most well-known datasets in data science and machine learning.
 It includes 150 samples from three species of Iris (setosa, versicolor, and virginica), with four features recorded for each sample: